Step 4: Case Synthesis

 Question_1 Was it ethical for Engineer A to offer facilities design and construction services under the facts presented?

-Question_101 Does the CD-ROM vendor bear any independent ethical or legal responsibility for actively soliciting engineers to practice outside their areas of compe...
+Question_101 Does the commercial solicitation itself bear any ethical responsibility for inducing engineers to overreach their competence boundaries, and should en...

-Question_103 At what point in the sequence of events - ordering the CD-ROM, marketing the services, accepting a contract, or sealing drawings - does Engineer A's c...
+Question_103 At what point in the sequence of events — receiving the solicitation, ordering the CD-ROM, or actively offering services — does Engineer A's conduct f...

-Question_301 From a deontological perspective, did Engineer A fulfill their categorical duty to practice only within areas of demonstrated competence, or did the f...
+Question_301 From a deontological perspective, did Engineer A fulfill their duty to practice only within areas of competence, given that no amount of commercial to...

-Question_302 From a consequentialist perspective, did the potential harms to public safety and client welfare resulting from Engineer A offering facilities design ...
+Question_303 From a consequentialist perspective, does the potential for harm to public welfare — arising from facilities designed by an engineer with no relevant ...

-Question_303 From a virtue ethics perspective, did Engineer A demonstrate the professional integrity and intellectual honesty expected of a competent engineer when...
+Question_304 From a virtue ethics perspective, did Engineer A demonstrate the professional integrity and intellectual humility expected of a competent engineer whe...

-Question_401 Would Engineer A's offer of facilities design services have been ethical if, instead of relying solely on the CD-ROM, Engineer A had engaged qualified...
+Question_401 Would Engineer A's offer of facilities design and construction services have been ethical if, instead of relying solely on the CD-ROM, they had retain...

 Conclusion_1 It was not ethical for Engineer A to offer facilities design and construction services under the facts presented.